 Led by Dr. Neal Hadro, interim chief, Vascular Surgery, Baystate Heart & Vascular Program, the hospital’s team successfully used the device, known as Nellix, on five patients with abdominal aortic aneurysms as part of the trial in the summer and fall of 2014.
 Dr. Hadro and his staff are now sharing the results of the new endograft procedure with the FDA while they continue to monitor the progress of the patients who underwent the procedure.

 How it Works

 Put simply, the device seals an aneurysm with a conformable polymer-filled bag in order to prevent blood leakage.
-Other contemporary grafts bridge across a weak spot, he says.
+Other contemporary grafts bridge across a weak spot.

-“This long awaited innovation holds great promise for a wider population of patients who can be treated, a more durable result, less radiation exposure, and a safer and faster procedure,” says Dr. Hadro.
+“This long awaited innovation holds great promise for a wider population of patients who can be treated, a more durable result, less radiation exposure, and a safer and faster procedure,” Dr. Hadro said.

 Since the aorta is the major blood vessel that supplies blood to the body, patients who develop an enlarged area in the lower part of the aorta—an abdominal aortic aneurysm—run the risk of it rupturing and causing life-threatening bleeding if it is not treated.